-5. Where there is more than one candidate, the Congress or chamber votes by secret ballot which may be electronically.
-In the case of a nonelectronic secret ballot, two tellers per ballot box, chosen by lot, are to observe the counting of the votes cast.
-If no candidate receives more than half of the votes cast, an additional round or rounds shall take place until one candidate has achieved more than half of the votes cast.
-At each round the candidate who has received the least number of votes shall be eliminated.
-In the event of a tie between two candidates in the final round, lots shall be drawn.
-6. Immediately after each chamber has elected a president, it must elect by secret ballot (which may be electronically), seven vice-presidents.
+- 7. Immediately after each chamber has elected a president, it must elect by secret ballot (which may be electronically), seven vice-presidents.
 An election must take place even if there are fewer than seven candidates.
 A delegate (but in the case of the Chamber of Regions, only a delegate sitting with full capacity) may vote, using a single ballot paper, for up to seven candidates and must vote for at least four.
-The seven candidates receiving the greatest number of votes are declared elected in each chamber in order of precedence according to the number of votes each receives.
-A candidate for the office of vice-president is eliminated from election if a representative belonging to the same national delegation has already been elected as president of that chamber.
-If more than one representative from the same national delegation is a candidate to be vicepresident of the same chamber, only the one with the highest number of votes can be declared elected.
-In the event of a tie between two candidates, lots shall be drawn.

-7. The presidents and vice-presidents of the chambers are the vicepresidents of the Congress.
+The seven candidates receiving the greatest number of votes are declared elected in each chamber in order of precedence according to the number of votes each receives. - 8.
+A candidate for the office of vice-president is eliminated from election if a representative belonging to the same national delegation has already been elected as president of that chamber. - 9.
+If more than one representative from the same national delegation is a candidate to be vice-president of the same chamber, only the one with the highest number of votes can be declared elected.
+In the event of a tie between two candidates, lots shall be drawn. - 10.
+The presidents and vice-presidents of the chambers are the vice-presidents of the Congress.
 The president of the chamber to which the President of the Congress does not belong is 1st Vice-President of the Congress.
 The president of the other chamber is 2nd Vice-President of the Congress.
 The 1st vice-president of the chamber to which the President of the Congress does not belong is 3rd Vice-President of the Congress, and so on.